oak-hu/oak-hu.github.io/writing/internalism.md

 # Internalism

 > The following is a tutorial essay for Knowledge and Reality with Daniel Kodsi.
-In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Can cognition be factorized into internal and external components?’
+In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Can cognition be factorized into internal and external components?’.
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com/).
 >
 > The key discovery takeaway here: true belief is prime, so what exactly is the primeness of knowledge supposed to demonstrate?